-Chlorine is a chemical that prevents bacterial growth in stationary water.
-It’s used to sanitize sewage and industrial waste.
+Chlorine is a chemical that inhibits bacterial growth in water.
+It’s used to disinfect swimming pools and drinking water and sanitize sewage and industrial waste.
 It’s also an active ingredient in several cleaning products.

-Chlorine poisoning can occur when you swallow or inhale chlorine.
-Chlorine reacts with water — including the water in your digestive tract — to form hydrochloric acid and hydrochlorous acid.
-Both of these substances are extremely poisonous to humans.
+Chlorine poisoning can occur when you touch, swallow, or inhale chlorine.
+Chlorine reacts with water outside of the body and on mucosal surfaces inside your body — including the water in your digestive tract — causing hydrochloric acid and hypochlorous acid to form.
+Both of these substances can be extremely poisonous to humans.

 - chlorine tablets used in swimming pools